Size-stochastic Knapsack Online Contention Resolution Schemes

-From left to right, each term represents the probability that the sample path with $0 < W_i < 1$ is selected and the realized size is $\epsilon$, the probability that sample path with $0 < W_i < 1$ is unselected at the $i$th step, and the probability that the sample path with $W_i=0$ is selected and the realized size is $\epsilon$.
+In the left-hand side of the above equation, each term represents the probability that a sample path with $0 < W_i < 1$ is selected and the realized size is $\epsilon$, the probability that a sample path with $0 < W_i < 1$ is unselected at the $i$th step, and the probability that a sample path with $W_i=0$ is selected and the realized size is $\epsilon$.
 Moreover, the algorithm successfully puts the $i$th item if it is feasible.
 In fact, the probability that the $i$th item is accepted is

-where the left-hand side term is the probability that the sample path with $0 < W_i < 1$ is selected and the realized size is $\epsilon$, and the right-hand side term is the probability the sample path with $W_i=0$ is selected at the $i$th step, respectively.
+where the first term is the probability that a sample path with $0 < W_i < 1$ is selected and the realized size is $\epsilon$, and the second term is the probability that a sample path with $W_i=0$ is selected at the $i$th step, respectively.